|ENGT 101 - Introduction to Technical Drawing & Graphics (Same as ARCH 101, CIV 101)M||3.0|

 ENGT 122 - Intermediate Engineering Design: Geometric Dimensioning & Tolerancing (3.0 units)

-This course is an introduction to graphics as used in engineering design, and the systematic use of graphic solutions and descriptive geometry to solve 3D engineering problems involving space, points, planes, and lines.
-Emphasis is place on technical drawing using International Organization for Standardization (ISO) and American National Standards Institute (ANSI) standards, including geometric dimensioning and tolerancing (GD&T), for the purposes of completing a conceptual design project and preparation of working drawings.
+In this course, emphasis is placed on technical drawing using International Organization for Standardization (ISO) and American National Standards Institute (ANSI) standards, including geometric dimensioning and tolerancing (GD&T), for the purposes of completing a conceptual design project and the preparation of working drawings.
 This course is required for all students working towards a degree or certificate in the Architecture and Engineering Design Drafting program.
 The course is also recommended for students interested in transferring to schools of engineering.

 |GIS 221 - Cartography Design and Geographic Information SystemsM||4.0|